-Yes, some BC SPCA shelters may be able to provide temporary care for your pets under certain emergency circumstances.
-Please contact your local BC SPCA Branch to discuss your situation.
+Yes, some BC SPCA animal centres may be able to provide temporary care for your pets under certain emergency circumstances.
+Please contact your local BC SPCA animal centre to discuss your situation.

-Please note that our ability to help you may be affected by the current number of animals in our care and the resources available at the shelter.
+Please note that our ability to help you may be affected by the current number of animals in our care and the resources available at the animal centre.

-Yes, some BC SPCA shelters may be able to provide temporary care for your pets under certain emergency circumstances.
-Contact your local shelter to discuss options, including how they can help.
-Please note that our ability to help you may be affected by the current number of animals in our care and the resources available at the shelter.
+Yes, some BC SPCA locations may be able to provide temporary care for your pets under certain emergency circumstances.
+Contact your local BC SPCA animal centre to discuss options, including how they can help.
+Please note that our ability to help you may be affected by the current number of animals in our care and the resources available.